 What the trials do and don't support

 Supported: at obesity doses, in a head-to-head trial, tirzepatide produces more weight loss than semaglutide on average (SURMOUNT-5).
 Also supported: tirzepatide outperforms 1 mg semaglutide for glycemic control in diabetes (SURPASS-2).
 Not equivalent to those: the popular STEP-vs-SURMOUNT number comparison, which is suggestive but cross-trial.
 And nothing here speaks to the comparison that matters most to many patients — long-term cardiovascular outcomes — where semaglutide currently has the larger dedicated outcomes dataset.
+A newer triple agonist, retatrutide, has posted even larger Phase 2 weight-loss numbers, though only in mid-stage trials so far.

 The honest bottom line